 - Students who were previously enrolled at Burman University, including Student Missionaries and Adventist Colleges Abroad (ACA) students, who have been away from campus for up to one academic year (two consecutive terms, excluding summer terms) and who were not subject to academic dismissal are not required to re-apply.
-Before registering for courses they must: - A. Confirm their status with Registrar and Admissions Services and the Student Finance Office. - B. Submit to Registrar and Admissions Services official transcripts for any course work completed while away from Burman University. - Students who wish to return to Burman University after being absent for more than one full year and who were not subject to academic dismissal must submit the following: - A. Application for admission. - B. Official transcripts of any course work completed since the student was last enrolled at Burman University. - 3.
-Students who wish to return to Burman University after being subject to academic dismissal must submit the following documents: - A. Application for admission. - B. Official transcripts showing successful completion of at least 9 credits at another accredited postsecondary institution with a minimum grade of C for each course completed and a minimum cumulative GPA of 2.0 on a 4.0 scale. - C. See Re-Admission After Academic Dismissal in the Academic Regulations section of the Academic Calendar for further details.
+Before registering for courses they must: - A. Email the following information to admissions@burmanu.ca - i. student name, ID# and the term wishing to attend. - B. Submit to Registrar and Admissions Services official transcripts for any course work completed while away from Burman University. - 2.
+Students who wish to return to Burman University after being absent for more than one full year and who were not subject to academic dismissal must submit the following: - A. Email the following information to admissions@burmanu.ca - i. student name, ID# and the term wishing to attend. - B. Submit to Registrar and Admissions Services official transcripts for any course work completed while away from Burman University. - 3.
+Students who wish to return to Burman University after being subject to academic dismissal must submit the following documents: - A. Email the following information to admissions@burmanu.ca - i. student name, ID# and the term wishing to attend. - B. Submit to Registrar and Admissions Services official transcripts showing successful completion of at least 9 credits at another accredited postsecondary institution with a minimum grade of C for each course completed and a minimum cumulative GPA of 2.0 on a 4.0 scale.

+C. See Re-Admission After Academic Dismissal in the Academic Regulations section of the Academic Calendar for further details.